December 11, 2020

 Frankly, during the National Day holiday, every tourist attraction is at full capacity almost everywhere.
 All cities and scenic spots are packed, and transportation gets quite busy and crowded.

-During this time, many Chinese tourists travel to the coastal cities and famous large cities, such as Hong Kong, Sanya, Beijing, and Shanghai.
+During this time, many Chinese tourists travel to coastal areas and famous large cities, such as Hong Kong, Sanya, Beijing, and Shanghai.
+Unsurprisingly, train tickets to these cities tend to sell out fast.
 Popular tourist destinations such as West Street in Yangshuo and the Great Wall in Beijing sometimes become so packed with tourists that it is hard to appreciate the scenery.
 Thus, it is best to avoid visiting China’s most popular travel destinations during this period.